Hund, Khyber Pakhtunkhwa

-Hund (Pashto: هنډ), known in antiquity as Udabhandapura, is a small village in Swabi district, situated on the right bank of the Indus River in the Khyber Pakhtunkhwa province of Pakistan.
+Hund (هنډ), known in antiquity as Udabhandapura, is a small village in Swabi district, situated on the right bank of the Indus River in the Khyber Pakhtunkhwa province of Pakistan.
 It is about 15 km upstream of Attock Fort and is located 80 km to the east of Peshawar.

 It was the site of Alexander the Great's crossing of the Indus in 327 BC, and an important site of Gandhara ruins.
 It is also the site of Hund Museum.

 History

 It was Turk Shahi capital of Gandhara, which possibly functioned as a winter capital alternating with the summer capital of Kabul, within their kingdom of Kapisa-Gandhara in the 7-9th century AD.

 Hund was also the last capital of Gandhara, following Charsadda (then Pushkalavati) and Peshawar (then known as Purushapura), under the Hindu Shahi rulers until the beginning of 11th century AD, when Mahmud of Ghazni defeated Anandapala, the last Hindu Shahi ruler in Gandhara.
 The Hindu Shahi capital was then shifted to Nandana in the Salt Range, Punjab.
 It has also been said that the Mongol invader Genghis Khan also followed Khwarezm Shah up to Hund, before the prince jumped into the Indus River on his way to India.

+In the early nineteenth century, Hund was held by a family of Khans whose chief, Khadi Khan, was an early supporter of the reformist leader Sayyid Ahmad Barelvi and was killed in 1829.
+His brother, Amir Khan, was recorded as chief of Hund at the time of the Punjab's annexation by the British in 1849, and was succeeded by his son Shahdad Khan, who received a government allowance from the new administration.
+A separate nineteenth-century administrative source describes the family as Sadozai Pathans of the Balar Khel section who had come into the region with the Yusufzai migration from Kandahar and founded the village.

+Shahdad Khan consolidated the family's landholding at the regular settlement of Peshawar District, conducted between 1869 and 1875, and was murdered in 1875 while praying in the village mosque, in the aftermath of disputes arising from that consolidation.

+His son and successor, Azad Khan, was penalised by the district administration under the Frontier Crimes Regulation in 1887, following an attempt to have a village revenue official (patwari) killed in retaliation for testimony given against him in a civil suit; he was stripped of his cash allowance and revenue-free land grant for five years and removed from his seat in the local darbar.